When the Curious Abandon Honesty: Federated Learning Is Not Private: Introduction

-By adversarially initializing the model with our \namenoformat, the \cp can ensure they are able to \emph{perfectly} reconstruct a significant portion of the \users' training data, as depicted in \Cref{fig:teaser_reconstruction}.
-We show that this even holds when the gradients are computed over large training data mini-batches, a scenario in which previous attacks usually fail to obtain high-fidelity reconstructions~\cite{wainakh2021federated}.
-Since in FL, the \cp holds full control over the shared model that is sent out to \users, our attack integrates naturally in the FL protocol.
+Yet, existing data reconstruction attacks either are computationally expensive and yield low-fidelity extraction~\cite{Zhu.2020Deep,Zhao.2020iDLG}, are limited to small mini-batch sizes~\cite{Geiping.2020Inverting}, or require modifications of the model architecture that are trivially detected~\cite{fowl2021robbing}.
+Another other line of concurrent work proposes modifications to the model parameters that are still easily noticeable: The attack introduced by Pasquini~\etal~\cite{pasquini2021eluding} sets a noticeable portion of parameters to zero or negative values.
+Similarly, the attacks by Wen~\etal~\cite{wen2022fishing} zero out many parameters of the last fully connected classification layer.
+In this work, we perform data extraction from large mini-batches of local data based on inconspicuous manipulations of the shared model weights.
+We start by showing scenarios where the gradients sent to the \cp include full, memorized training data points.
+We then proceed to show that a malicious \cp can significantly amplify this leakage by simply adversarially setting the model's weights with our \emph{\namenoformat} method, prior to dispatching the weights to \users.

-We furthermore show that, while previous reconstruction attacks rely on solving complex optimization problems that require tens of thousands of back-propagation iterations over the model, our attack extracts individual training inputs by simply projecting the appropriate portions of the \users' gradients onto the input domain.
-We thereby reduce the computational time needed to restore individual training data points from several hours to a few milliseconds.
+Our \namenoformat mainly rely on re-scaling components in the model's weights matrix and can be applied to unmodified model architectures, which makes the attack more stealthy.
+By adversarially initializing the shared model with our \namenoformat, the \cp can ensure they are able to \emph{perfectly} extract a significant portion of the \users' training data, as depicted in \Cref{fig:teaser_reconstruction}.
+This even holds when the gradients are computed over large training data mini-batches containing only data from the same class, a scenario in which previous \textit{optimization-based attacks} usually fail to obtain high-fidelity reconstructions~\cite{wainakh2021federated}.
+Since in FL, the \cp holds full control over the shared model weights that are sent out to \users, our attack integrates naturally in the FL protocol.
+Furthermore, our attack is highly computationally efficient since it extracts individual training inputs by simply projecting the appropriate portions of the \users' gradients onto the input domain.
+Finally, we show both in theory and in practice that our attack is equally successful when \users perform multiple rounds of local training (Fed-Avg~\cite{McMahan.2017Communication}) and send the model updates instead of the gradients to the \cp.